Jtk0747/apisearch1/Answers.md

 ## A) The part that challenged me the most in this assingment is setting the new state with reducers based upon the users action.

 4. How would you track down a performance issue in production?
 Have you ever had to do this?
 ## A) we can track down a performance issue in production when we do a unit test in different browsers and find out performance issues and try solving them.
 I personally do this everytime when i finish coding my task and before pushing my code to QA team.
+Redux can also be used to track application performance real-time.

 5. How would you improve the API that you just used?